 Fishing at Hanging Rock

-Powerbait or lures for stocked trout.
-Well, we tested this theory so watch the video below to find out the results which were interesting.
+Powerbait or lures for stocked trout, find out the results which were interesting.

 Check out this video highlighting how to target stocked rainbow trout.
 This video will walk you through some helpful tips to get you started.